 Roy Grimm, PhD

-They have included some of the best bargains ever seen in the Sedona real estate market, as well as some disasters.
+They once included some of the best bargains ever seen in the Sedona real estate market, as well as some disasters.
 In general, though, they had tended to put a damper on prices for the entire market by providing stiff competition for the buyers’ dollars.
-In the last couple of years, however, both inventory and sales of foreclosed homes is way down, so their impact has lessened significantly.
+In the last few years, however, both inventory and sales of foreclosed homes is way down, so their impact has lessened significantly.
 Across the state, foreclosure and mortgage delinquency rates are back to what they were at the end of 2007.
-A couple of years ago we used to see 28-30 REO’s on the market at any given time.
-This year we’ve been averaging about 5 to 7.
+At the depths of the market we used to see 28-30 REO’s on the market at any given time.
+Lately we’ve been averaging one or two.

 In fact, there are so few of them these days that most of the REO transactions I’ve been involved with in the past couple of years have attracted multiple offers and I’ve often seen the final purchase price come in over list price.
 The overall ratio of Average Selling Price to Average List price is over 99% In response, the banks now seem to be pricing many of those properties notably higher and much closer to market levels than they have in the past.